 The Greens NSW are the only major party in NSW that opposes the police use of sniffer dogs for drug detection.
 The use of dogs is ineffective at catching drug dealers but excellent at violating civil liberties.
 The Greens NSW work on this issue has been ongoing since 2002.

 The sniffer dogs program costs NSW hundreds of thousands of dollars each years, and seriously impacts your right to privacy.
-On top of that a 2006 ombudsman’s report recommended the immediate end of the program.

 The Police focus their attention on music festivals, bars, public transport and Redfern.
 In other words, police target young people, Aboriginal communities and the poor.
 Most people who are found with drugs are carrying small amounts of cannabis – they are not dealers.